brenothales/socialbeam-dev/README.md

 Sentiment Analysis, Ranking Algorithms, Recommendations, Open Discussions are some of the things we are trying to integrate in this social network project!

-(SOCIALBEAM is under active development)
+(SOCIALBEAM is under active development) - based on Ruby 1.9.3 , Rails 3.2.13, MySQL 5.5 etc.

 ## Features implemented
 1. Users(Beamers) - Normal User Registraions & Social Networks Auths